What is Biotin?

 - Soybeans and other legumes

-Biotin doses of 30 to 100 micrograms (mcg) per day are commonly suggested for adolescents and adults.
+These doses of 30 to 100 micrograms (mcg) per day are commonly suggested for adolescents and adults.
 Extra biotin will simply flow through your body when you urinate because it is water-soluble.
 While the majority of people can tolerate biotin supplements, some people experience minor side effects such as nausea and stomach problems.
-There are no known side effects from taking too much biotin.
-Biotin is a B vitamin that is essential for carbohydrate, lipid, and protein metabolism.
+There are no known side effects from taking too much amount of it.
+It is a B vitamin that is essential for carbohydrate, lipid, and protein metabolism.
 It benefits one’s health in a variety of ways.
-Anyone who is deficient in biotin can add biotin-rich foods to their diet or take biotin supplements.
+Anyone who is deficient in it can add biotin-rich foods to their diet or take biotin supplements.

 Did you know?